KenDickey/Small/RuntimeModel.md

 notes that its argument in a LargeInteger (or _BigNum_) and a more complex calculation is required.

-"Compelling, detailed example here, w regs + stack usage" " Perhaps  '3 + 4 + #ugly', which causes debugger to capture thisContext.."
+"Compelling, detailed example here, w regs + stack usage."
+" Perhaps allocate and initialize an object "

 ## Registers & Stack

-We will use more registers, but stack layout is patterned after the Bee DMR. http://esug.org/data/ESUG2014/IWST/Papers/iwst2014_Design%20and%20implementation%20of%20Bee%20Smalltalk%20Runtime.pdf
+We will use more registers, but stack layout might be patterned after the Bee DMR. http://esug.org/data/ESUG2014/IWST/Papers/iwst2014_Design%20and%20implementation%20of%20Bee%20Smalltalk%20Runtime.pdf

 RISC-V Stack grows down and is quadword aligned.